Mental Health & Quitting: Depression, Anxiety, and Recovery

 - You smoke again

 You’re not relieving anxiety.
 You’re relieving nicotine withdrawal and calling it anxiety relief.
-The baseline you keep returning to gets lower and lower.
+The baseline you return to keeps dropping.

-A landmark meta-analysis published in the British Medical Journal in 2014 — reviewing 26 studies with over 480,000 participants — found that quitting smoking is associated with reduced depression, anxiety, and stress, and improved positive mood and quality of life.
-The effect size was equal to or larger than antidepressant treatment.
+A landmark meta-analysis published in the British Medical Journal in 2014, reviewing 26 studies with over 480,000 participants, found that quitting smoking is associated with reduced depression, anxiety, and stress, and improved positive mood and quality of life.
+The effect size was comparable to antidepressant treatment.

-Read that again.
 Quitting smoking improves mental health as much as antidepressants.
 But first, it gets worse.
+Understanding why requires a look at how nicotine hijacks the brain’s reward system.

 What Withdrawal Really Feels Like (Mentally)